-I have had the pleasure and privilege of teaching at The Rhoades School for the past 22 years.
+I have had the pleasure and privilege of teaching Kindergarten at The Rhoades School since 1996.
 I started out as a long-term substitute teacher in first grade.
 I knew this school was a special place from the first day.
 I was amazed with the abilities of the children, the dedication of the staff, and the support of the parents.
-Luckily for me, a position became available that next fall, and I found myself teaching kindergarten with my new best friend, Julie Sugarman.
+Luckily for me, a position became available in the fall, and I found myself teaching kindergarten with my new best friend, Julie Sugarman.

 Prior to teaching at Rhoades, I taught in the San Diego Unified School District.
 My experience in the district focused on long-term substitute positions in GATE and Seminar classrooms.
 During this time, I also taught summer school and wrote curriculum for the San Diego Zoo.

 My summer camp experience gave me an ease with learning names and helping children feel comfortable in new environments.
 Handling and showing animals was also a very special part of my position there.
 Watching a child’s reaction to meeting a great horned owl, an agouti, or a tamandua (or numerous other animals I was privileged to work with) was an amazing experience.
 I have always had a fascination for the animal kingdom and I enjoy bringing that knowledge and love to the kindergarten classroom.

 In addition to zoology, general science has always been an area of special interest for me.
 As the Rhoades School grew and could accommodate more students, a science position was added for grades kindergarten through second.
 It was an honor to be asked to teach with Mrs. Roxanne Hunker.
 I instructed primary science (alongside kindergarten) for four years and stepped down from that position when Mr. Ruppert and I decided to become parents.
 Beginning four years ago, I was privileged to be stepping back into that role as the kindergarten science teacher for both classes.